 The Boys & Girls Club of Greater Lowell provides our members with opportunities to build character and develop their leadership skills through engaging programs that give them the chance to plan and complete community service projects, gain early employment experience, and hold leadership roles within the Club.

-The Keystone Club is our premier teen leadership group comprised of 12-15 Club members between the ages of 14 and 18.
+Keystone Club The Keystone Club is our premier teen leadership group comprised of 12-15 Club members between the ages of 14 and 18.
 Keystoners elect officers, facilitate their own weekly meetings, and plan and implement community service and fundraising projects.
 This past year, our Mill City’s Finest Keystone Club volunteered at the Lowell Folk Festival and Lowell Kinetic Sculpture Race, a 99 Restaurant fundraiser for Boys & Girls Clubs, and attended our annual Holiday Auction and Club Reunion.
 In 2017, our Keystoners have set their sights on attending the National Keystone Conference to network with Keystoners from Clubs across the country.
-Weekly meetings are held on Mondays.

 The Torch Club is our early leadership group for Club members between the ages of 11 and 13.
 Similar to Keystone Club, Torch Club gives younger Club members the ability to start taking on leadership roles at the Club through planned community service projects, fundraising, and workshops aimed to assist them build strong character, and learn how to become a better leader.
 Many Club members who participate in Torch Club go on to become Keystone Club members in the future.